software-mariodiana/hellonavigate/README.md

 https://reactnavigation.org/docs/getting-started

-These instructions are for iOS.
-Following the first two pages of the above tutorial, dependencies should be installed as follows:
+The initial setup for dependencies is discussed in the tutorial, but this project's dependencies can be added by running:

 ```
-$ npm install @react-navigation/native
-$ npm install react-native-reanimated \
-    react-native-gesture-handler \
-    react-native-screens \
-    react-native-safe-area-context \
-    @react-native-community/masked-view
-$ npm install @react-navigation/stack
+$ npm install
 ```

 Then, install the pods via CocoaPods: